PlayQ/unity-uitest-tool/README.md

 * `Check` - toggles mode, in which clicks on UI buttons don't trigger them.
 The window will be colored green when check mode is enabled.
 * `Pause mode` - sets current timescale to 0 in play mode.
 Used in situations where user needs to emulate game pause yet still be able to record new actions.
 * `Clean` - deletes all previously recorded actions.
 * `+` button - manually adds new "empty" user action.
-Provides access to actions that don't require `GameObject` to be clicked
+Provides access to actions that don't require `GameObject` to be executed.
 * `Generate Code and Copy` - generate source code for test based on recorded user actions.

 Recorded users actions are visually displayed as a list.
 User can edit recorded actions by selecting necessary assertation type, editing arguments, drag-and-dropping actions inside the list to change execution order, adding or removing actions manually.